Why is Tokens.net the best exchange to buy Bitcoin

 Anyone can become a miner, but mining requires computational resources and electricity.
 Money is a representation of the work required to have goods and services produced and can be viewed as stored energy.
 Bitcoin is a commodity minted from energy by using Proof-of-Work (POW).
 PoW transmutes electricity into digital assets and, thus, bitcoin is mined.

-What Bitcoin’s Proof-of-Work does is that it uses dedicated machines (ASICs) to convert electricity into bitcoins, which is done through block reward.
-The machine using PoW repeatedly performs hash operations (guesses/votes) until an assigned cryptographic puzzle is solved and in return for performing this task, bitcoins are given (block reward).
-The solution to the puzzle proves that a miner spent energy in the form of ASICs and electricity, proof that a miner put in work.
-PoW is a proof that energy was burnt.
+Proof-of-Work (PoW) mining is a consensus system where dedicated machines for block reward convert electricity into bitcoin.
+The machines are application-specific integrated circuits (ASICs) constantly performing hash operations until a cryptographic puzzle is solved to prove with the solution that energy was spent.
+For such work, miners in return receive block reward (bitcoins).
 PoW becomes especially important when it comes to the Bitcoin Ledger.
 The blockchain can be immutable only if it is costly to do so.
 That is why PoW features high cost and the Bitcoin Ledger is secured by its collective hashing power, the sum of all energy expended.
 PoW was designed to change political votes to apolitical votes (hashes) via the conversion of energy.